 Also known as the “pearl of the Semois” river, Bouillon is one of the most important tourist attractions in the Belgian province of Luxembourg.

-For those that are interested in the medieval past of Bouillon, I recommend to visit Musée Ducal who boasts a dedicated section of to the croisades and the architectural evolution of Bouillon castle.
+For those that are interested in the medieval past of Bouillon, I recommend visiting the Musée Ducal who boasts a dedicated section to the crusades and the architectural evolution of Bouillon castle.

 7. Chocolate Tasting in Ardennes, Belgium

 Chocolate is the undoubted star in Belgium.
 It doesn’t matter the region or the town, you’ll always find a shop selling the most creative chocolate creations.
 A chocolate tasting is definitely a must-do on your weekend break to Belgium.

 I visited Les Chocolats D’Edouard, Chocolat Consultant, and ice-cream maker in Florenville, aka the man that you need in your life.
 And, dear readers, after this visit, I see chocolate and ice-cream with different eyes.
 There’s a before and after having tasted the ice-creams of Edouard.

 Following living for 8 years in Italy, where Edouard needed to adapt his knowledge about Belgian chocolates to the Italian public.
 After working in Turkey and Lebanon, he came back to Florenville where he opened his shop, tea-room, and atelier.